magicxor/bns-tool/README.md

-# bns-tool
+# BnS tool
-Tool for paste text from clipboard into Blade &amp; Soul® MMORPG window
+Tool for paste text from clipboard into Blade & Soul® MMORPG window